Shoppers abandoning their carts on your site?

 If you aren’t transparent about how the cost of your items – at least until it’s time for the customer to pay – the chances are they’ll balk at the amount.
 That’ll lead them to abandon their cart… and you to pick up the pieces!

 #10.
 Make Returns Easy

-In 2023, returns are as much a part of ecommerce as purchases.
+In today’s world of online shopping, returns are as much a part of ecommerce as purchases.

 In fact, 20% to 30% of everything bought online is sent back – so a simple returns policy is crucial.
 Without one – or a policy that suggests to your online audience that returning their goods might be a difficult, or downright non-existent, process – you might as well set the crickets chirping and recruit a tumbleweed to go rolling through your carts.

 If there’s one thing you do for your business this year, it’s putting a strong abandoned cart recovery strategy at the top of your to-do list.

 Daunted?
 Don’t be.
 Abandoned cart recovery goes hand in hand with providing a slick, sleek, and seamless user experience (UX).
 You’re making your site more transparent, your offerings more tailored to the user, and the whole thing more simple for your prospective customer.